Disc for concrete: the choice depends on the diameter and marking. Wheels for dry and wet cutting

 • nozzle adjustment;

-The conclusion of the review is subjective, but ...
-In our opinion, the most convenient tile cutter is electric, with an upper motor orientation and a movable cutting part.
+The conclusion of the review is subjective, but...
+In our opinion, the most convenient tile cutter is an electric one, with a top-oriented motor and a movable cutting part.
 Pay attention to all the details:

 • comfort of system adjustment;